Inferis/Inferis.github.io/content/posts/2015-04-27-ios8-and-interfaceorientation.md

 Because: what if you do want the old behavior?
 Not everybody has the luxury of going iOS8 only; sure, you can still use the old callbacks - for now.
 They won't get called once you implement `viewWillTransitionToSize:withTransitionCoordinator:`, but you might want fallback behavior in addition to the new behavior.

-And anyhow, I thought I would be a good exercise to see how we could use this new callback to derive our new interface orientation.
+And anyhow, I thought it would be a good exercise to see how we could use this new callback to derive our new interface orientation.
 Adaptive UI and all, but sometimes is just darn handy to know how your device is held.

 Turns out, it's not very hard, but it's not a trivial amount of code.